5 ways to refresh your colour without upsetting your stylist

 A guest post from Verity Clarke, a colour expert who knows how to refresh your colour and is an educator for Elgon and brand ambassador for Manic Panic based in Colchester.
 So a true expert when it comes to all things colour!

-You’re doing your food shop and that box dye is just calling out to you.
+You’re doing your food shop, and that box dye is just calling out to you.
 DON’T DO IT!
-It won’t end well and will end up costing you more time and money in the long run when you do go back to your stylist.
-We’re not ogres – we aren’t going to ‘tell you off’ but we do get a bit disappointed, mostly because it makes both our and your lives a bit more difficult.
+It won’t refresh your colour properly and end well, and will cost you more time and money in the long run when you go back to your stylist.
+We’re not ogres – we aren’t going to ‘tell you off’, but we do get a bit disappointed, mostly because it makes both our and your lives a bit more difficult.
 And ultimately, we never want you to be disappointed with your hair.

 How to refresh your colour – without upsetting your stylist!